samwell-ho/openpgp-ca/README.md

 OpenPGP CA is a tool for managing OpenPGP keys within an organization.

-The primary goal is to make it trivial for end users to authenticate OpenPGP keys for other users in their organization or in adjacent organizations.
+The primary goal is to make it trivial for end users to authenticate OpenPGP keys of other users in their organization (or in adjacent organizations).

 ## Quick intro